liqiaofeng1990/liqiaofeng1990.github.io/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
+* B.S. in Engineering Mechanics (with honor), Harbin Institute of Technology, 2013.
-* Ph.D in Version Control Theory, Tsinghua University, 2018 (expected)
+* Ph.D. in Mechanics, Tsinghua University, 2018.

 Work experience
 ======